How to Assess for Student Success

 “You learn physical literacy skills by trial and error,” explains Joanne Walsh, an Ophea Ambassador.
 “To take a risk and try something new, students need to know that it’s okay to make mistakes in a public space and that we’re all learning together.”

-Teachers can provide physically and emotionally safe environments by following the Ontario Physical Education Safety Guidelines (and any other guidelines set out by their board); by emphasizing the importance of safety in the gym and classroom; and by fostering an inclusive learning environment that recognizes and respects the diversity of students and accommodates their individual strengths, needs and interests.
+Teachers can provide physically and emotionally safe environments by following the Ontario Physical Activity Safety Standards in Education (and any other guidelines set out by their board); by emphasizing the importance of safety in the gym and classroom; and by fostering an inclusive learning environment that recognizes and respects the diversity of students and accommodates their individual strengths, needs and interests.

 2. Assessment is an educational process for the purpose of improving student learning.